apache/infrastructure-website/content/pages/asf-yaml.md

 **NOTE**: You cannot specify your `$project.apache.org` hostname with this setting.
 It has to be inferred to prevent abuse.
 Also, please do not abuse this feature in any other way.
 (Thanks!)

 <h3 id="subdir">Specifying a sub-directory to publish to</h3>

-To publish to a sub-directory of the web site URL, specify a `subdir value`.
+To publish to a sub-directory of the web site URL, specify a `subdir` value.
 Such checkouts can be useful for sub-projects.
 For instance, if httpd wished to check out a repository into `httpd.apache.org/subproject`, they could use the following configuration:

 ```